Matthew12o/ClincialTrials-GraphDB-Project/readme.md

 ### STUDY on INTERVENTION **Ultomiris** - (Active Clinical Trials highlighted)
 ![study_on_intervention](samples/Study%20Status%20on%20INTERVENTION%20Ultomiris.png)

->Shows clincial trials (Studies) that are being used to evaluate the Intervention.
+>Shows clincial trials (Studies) that are evaluating the Intervention.

 ### Find Competition on INTERVENTION **Eculizumab** ON CONDITION **pnh**
 ![find_competition](samples/Find%20Competition%20on%20INTERVENTION%20ON%20CONDITION%20PNH.png)